billdueber/robotlibrarian/_posts/2008-05-12-psst-were-not-printing-cards-anymore.md

 title: "Psst.
 We're not printing cards anymore"
 date: 2008-05-12
 tags: "code4lib, TALITAS"
+layout: post

 ---

 \[From a series I'm calling, "Things About The Library I Think Are Stoooopid", part one of about a zillion.\]

 I'm going to wallow in a little bit of hyperbole here, but only a little.

 ### The problem